🔥 Chart analysis for cryptocurrencies: how to read forecasts!

 Below we show some examples of Bitcoin based on price movement from late February to early March 2018.
 During this time, Bitcoin went from its all-time high of more than $ 19.000 to its low of $ 6.000.
 It's one of the most famous price promotions and a perfect example of how you can make big bucks betting on a falling price.

 Weekly Bitcoin Chart

 What you are seeing is the price of Bitcoin, which will rise from the summer of 2017 and peak in the winter.
-As you probably know, the price hit an all-time high of over $ 19.000 by the end of the year.
-The point now is that you understand this diagram better.
+As you probably know, the price reached by the end of the year an all time high of over $ 19.000.
+The point now is to help you understand this diagram better.
 Weekly charts aren't always the most predictable, but they tell the best stories.

 Do you see the two lines that follow the price movement?
 The top line (in blue) is called the "top band" and the bottom line (in yellow) is called the "bottom band".
 These are the "Bollinger Bands" that determine the price channel.

 Notice: Don't just rely on Bollinger Bands when determining the price channel.
 You should too draw trend lines yourself.
 To do this, mark the heights with an upper line and the depths with a lower line.

 Bollinger Bands are made up of moving averages.
 The above image shows a 7 day moving average for the blue line and a 30 day moving average for the yellow line.
 There is no general mention of these values - you'll hear more about 50, 100, and 200 day emas (exponential moving averages) - but the 7- and 30-day intervals are better short-term indicators.

 What do we want to see?
 Simply put, the bottom band needs to stay low while the top band stays high.
 We want the price movement to take place either within or above this price channel.
 Below is an example of what a bullish price channel looks like.